 Delta Conservation Camp #8

-The CDCR is responsible for the security, supervision, care, and discipline of the inmates.
-Cal Fire maintains the camp, supervises work of the inmate fire crews and is responsible for the custody of the inmates on their daily projects.
-CDCR staff may accompany inmate crews while assigned to emergencies to assist in the care and security of the inmates.
-Inmates must have 24 hour a day direct supervision while on work projects and while assigned to emergency incidents.
+Delta Conservation Camp #8 opened in June 1988.
+CDCR is responsible for the security, supervision, care, and discipline of the incarcerated camp participants.
+CAL FIRE maintains the camp, supervises work of the incarcerated fire crews and is responsible for the custody of incarcerated crew members on their daily CAL FIRE work projects.
+CDCR staff may accompany the incarcerated hand crews while assigned to emergencies.

 When not fighting fires, incarcerated crew members perform conservation and community service projects.
 Conservation projects are determined by CAL FIRE.

 Delta Conservation Camp provides local communities and state agencies with thousands of hours of work through conservation and work projects each year.
 Projects include vegetation cleanup around local schools, parks, and creeks; cleanup at the Yountville Veteran’s Home; various work for CAL FIRE facilities; and other work requested for city, county, state and federal agencies.